-A. Introductory Round - The Introductory Round is a qualification round.
-All teams may participate in this round.

-C. State Round - All teams are eligible to participate in the State Round regardless of their participation in the Introductory Round.

-D. Semifinal Round - Only the top 60% of teams advance to the Semifinal Round based on their cumulative score from the Introductory Round and the State Round.
+- A. Introductory Round The Introductory Round is a qualification round.
+All teams may participate in this round. - B. State Round The State Round is an elimination round.
+All teams are eligible to participate in the State Round regardless of their participation in the Introductory Round. - C. Semifinals - Only the top 60% of teams advance to the Semifinals based on their cumulative score from the Introductory Round and the State Round.

-Advancement to the National Finals competition is based solely on a team's Semifinal Round score.
+Advancement to the National Finals competition is based solely on a team's Semifinals score.

-E. National Finals Competition - The three (3) highest scoring\ teams in Semifinal Round advance to the National Finals Competition.
+E. National Finals Competition - The three (3) highest scoring\ teams in Semifinals advance to the National Finals Competition.
 Only one team from the same school, organization, or coach can advance to the National Finals Competition in the Middle School Division.